yuvaldd9/linux-vault/README.md

 ## Introduction

-The Linux Vault Guard project allows users to set up a secure vault on their Linux machine by leveraging the power of dm-crypt/LUKS and fscrypt.
+The Linux Vault project allows users to set up a secure vault on their Linux machine by leveraging the power of dm-crypt/LUKS and fscrypt.
 The project is based on bash scripts that simplify the initialization process, making it accessible to both security enthusiasts and beginners.

 ## Security Model

 ### Encryption Layers

-Linux Vault Guard employs a dual-layer encryption model:
+Linux Vault employs a dual-layer encryption model:

 1. **dm-crypt/LUKS (Block Encryption):** This layer encrypts the entire loop device, providing a secure foundation for data protection.
 It utilizes the well-established LUKS (Linux Unified Key Setup) specification.